YinkaMerit/GameProject/README.md

 ## Introduction:

-With this JavaScript version of DcukHunt.The objective is simply to collect as much point as possible.
+With this JavaScript version of DuckHunt.The objective is simply to collect as much point as possible.

 Aiming for the high score of 7000!